scoton/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 >NOTE: In a production environment, you should also have a secure listener on port 443.
 This will require an SSL certificate, which can be obtained from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), or from your registrar/any CA.  For the purposes of this workshop, we will only create the insecure HTTP listener.
 DO NOT RUN THIS IN PRODUCTION.

 Let's now create a security group to be used by your ALB.
 In the *Step 3: Configure Security Groups* screen, let's select the option `Create a new security group`.
-Change the **Security group name** to `workshop-alb-sg` and create a rule allowing all traffic in the port `80`:
+Change the **Security group name** to `workshop-alb-sg-#` and create a rule allowing all traffic in the port `80`:

 ![create alb security group](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/create_alb_sg.png)

 Then, click in **Next: Configure Routing**.

 During this initial setup, we're just adding a dummy health check on `/`.
 We'll add specific health checks for our ECS service endpoint when registering it with the ALB.
-Let's change only the the **Name** to `dummy`:
+Let's change only the the **Name** to `dummy-#`:

 ![add routing](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/configure_alb_routing.png)